randomaccess2023/MG2023/Video 44/README.md

 ## Step 11
 `git pull origin main --allow-unrelated-histories`

-Now, the existing works in the **GitHub repository** have been downloaded in our local directory
+Now, the existing works present in the **GitHub repository** have been downloaded in our local directory

 We are ready to push our code to __GitHub__ finally